MMaier96/STUV-Survival/documentation/problems/README.md

 # Problems
-In this documentation we want to provide the most common problems we had while developing the app.
-This documentation is also a good start for developers never worked with ionic and only got a intermediate understanding of web/app development.
-Have a look at the table of contents to find a problem you wanna read more about. <br>
+In this documentation we want to provide the most common problems we had while developing the app. <br />

+This documentation is also a good start for developers never worked with ionic and only got an average understanding of web/app development.
+Have a look at the table of contents to find a problem you wanna read more about. <br />

 Feel free to extend the documentation for other developers and create an new entry.
 Please use the <a href="template.md">template</a> to structure your entry.

 ## Table of contents